 TIF law requires the municipality to notify DOR about TID amendments and terminations within 60 days of the adopting the municipal resolution.
+The municipality should also notify DOR within 60 days of adopting a creation resolution.

 For more information on: